BitByBitNomad/BitByBitNomad/README.md

 ---
 ## ⚡ **🚀 My Developer Philosophy**
 🎵 **Master the Basics: A strong foundation in data structures, algorithms, and system design makes it easier to learn any new technology.**
 🔗 **Keep It Simple: Write clean and maintainable code.**
-🐍 **Python was named after Monty Python, not the snake**

 ---